-Key findings from secondary data collected from analysis of international case studies are presented in this section.
+Key findings from secondary data, collected through the analysis of international case studies, are presented in this section.
 Five key themes that guide the successful adoption of the metaverse as a revolutionary solution for South African higher education were identified using thematic analysis.